 Erich Liang

 I am a 3rd year Ph.D. student in Computer Science at Princeton University, advised by Prof. Jia Deng.
-My research interests include 3D vision, graphics, and generative modeling.
-I enjoy working on problems that help us combine geometric constraints with large-scale data to build 3D algorithms that mirror how humans perceive the world.
+My research interests include 3D vision, robotics, and graphics.
+I enjoy working on problems that help us combine geometric constraints with large-scale data to build 3D algorithms and robots capable of mirroing how humans perceive the world.
 Topics I've explored include:

 - Imaging & Camera Calibration: lens optics and calibration for mapping 3D onto 2D images.